 Löyly – Very touristy but perhaps worth a visit.
 Note that the ‘smoke sauna’ is more of a pseudo smoke sauna than a real one.

-Kuusijärvi – Café, smoke sauna, electric sauna.
+Kuusijärvi – Café, smoke saunas, electric sauna, swimming lake.

 Finland – Saariselkä:

 Javri Lodge – Our favorite destination in Finland.
-Wonderful food, nordic skiing, hiking and of course, a couple of good saunas.
+Wonderful hosts, food, nordic skiing, hiking and of course, a couple of good saunas.

 Estonia: